vexide/website/src/content/docs/async-introduction.md

 > Hey!
 Our poor single-core CPU can only execute one thing at a time.
 How do we run two concurrent tasks on a single core?

 Well, what if we had the ability to *yield* the execution of a function while it waits for something to happen and go do something else?
-This is done through a practice called *cooperative scheduling*, and it's what `async` rust models.
+This is done through a practice called *cooperative scheduling*, and it's what `async` Rust models.

 ![two tasks - "A" and "B" rapidly switching between eachother](/docs/context-switch.svg)